Eye health is one of the biggest concerns for people with diabetes. The most common health issues affecting the vision of diabetics include:

 - Retinal detachment

-Who Is At Risk of Developing a Diabetic Eye Disease?
+Who Is At Risk of Developing Diabetic Eye Disease?

-Anyone with diabetes is at risk of developing eye problems.
+Anyone with diabetes is at risk of developing diabetic eye disease.
 However, some factors increase the risk of vision problems, including:

-- Duration of the disease – over time the risk of eye health problems increase for people with diabetes
+- Duration of the disease (over time, the risk of eye health problems increases for people with diabetes)

 - Tobacco use